 You might know it as Devil’s Ivy, Ceylon Creeper, or Epipremnum aureum, but most people know it simply as Pothos.
 Pothos is one of the most beloved houseplants available here in the US, and for good reason.
 It’s easy to care for and propagate, it looks gorgeous hanging in a window or over a bookshelf, and it comes in many different varieties.
 It’s also generally disease and pest free.

 Pothos is a vine with heart-shaped leaves that belongs to the Araceae family.
 It is native to the Society Islands in the South Pacific (think Bora Bora), where it can grow up to 66 feet long!
 (Indoors, it usually only grows to around 6 feet.)
-Today you can find it growing wild in most tropical regions of the world, and it’s considered an invasive weed in some places.
-It’s on NASA’s list of air purifying houseplants, but it is toxic when consumed, so be sure to keep it away from pets that like to nibble on leaves.
+Today you can find it growing wild in most tropical regions of the world; it’s considered an invasive weed in some places.
+It’s on NASA’s list of air-purifying houseplants, but it is toxic when consumed, so be sure to keep it away from pets that like to nibble on leaves.

 Types of Pothos

 The most common type of Epipremnum is the aureum, AKA Golden Pothos.
 This variety is bright green with splashes of cream and gold.
 The leaves of a Golden Pothos generally grow larger than the other varieties, but not as large as the Hawaiian.

-Pearls & Jade looks exactly like what you’re probably picturing from its name.
-It has dark green leaves with bright white splashes.
+Pearls & Jade Pothos has dark green leaves with bright white splashes.
 The white parts on a Pearls & Jade have green splashes in them.
 This variety grows more slowly than the others, and has a wider leaf.

-The most unique variety of Pothos is the Cebu Blue.
-It has arrow-shaped leaves that are a dark, greenish-blue.
+One of the most unique varieties of Pothos is Cebu Blue.
+It has arrow-shaped leaves that are dark, greenish-blue.